3uild-3thos/govcontract/contract/readme.md

 - **Proposal support**: Validators can show support for a proposal using merkle proof verification.
 When total supporting stake reaches 5% of cluster stake, voting is activated.
 - **Voting**: Validators can cast votes on active proposals, with their vote weight determined by their stake.
 Votes are distributed across For/Against/Abstain in basis points (totaling 10,000).
 - **Vote modification**: Validators can modify their existing votes before proposal finalization.
 - **Vote override**: Delegators can override their validator's vote using stake account verification and merkle proofs, effectively splitting the validator's voting power.
+Vote overrides can be cast independently of whether the validator has voted, allowing delegators to participate in governance even if their validator chooses not to vote.
-- **Merkle proof verification**: Comprehensive integration with external snapshot programs for stake verification during support, voting, and vote override operations.
+- **Merkle proof verification**: Comprehensive integration with external snapshot programs (e.g., gov_v1) for stake verification during support, voting, and vote override operations.
+Serves as the source of truth.
 - **PDA utilities**: Robust program-derived address derivation for all contract accounts.
 - **Enhanced validation**: Improved error handling and input validation throughout the contract, including stake requirements, voting period limits (max 10 epochs), and GitHub link validation.